bitjockey42/mock-server/README.md

 `mock-server` is a utility to mock server responses.

-This is very much in alpha still and a lot of it needs refactoring.
+This is very much in alpha still and a lot of it needs refactoring

 ## Installation